 Serialization for Embedded Systems

 This page details a way (one of many!) of serializing messages for embedded systems.
-The method described here is based on Google’s protobuf serialization format along with additional escaping and framing to allow for the data to be streamed across a communication channel like UART, SPI, a WebSocket or any other “byte stream” style communication.
+The method described here is based on Google’s protobuf serialization format along with additional byte stuffing and framing to allow for the data to be streamed across a communication channel like UART, SPI, a WebSocket or any other “byte stream” style communication.

 Schema vs. Schemaless Serialization